THE ULTIMATE GUIDE TO MICROSOFT EMPLOYEE BENEFITS

 Deferred Comp at Microsoft

 Deferred Compensation at Microsoft is available for those level 67 or higher.
-And for these employees, the Microsoft DCP is one of the most powerful tools available to reduce taxes and build wealth.
+And for these employees, the Microsoft DCP is one of the most powerful employee benefits available to reduce taxes and build wealth.

 Participating in the DCP reduces your taxable income (and, therefore, your tax bill!) in the year the income is deferred.
 This can be invested and grow tax-free until it's distributed back to you according to the distribution schedule you elect during your enrollment window.